Eucalyptus camaldulensis

-Eucalyptus camaldulensis, commonly known as the river red gum, is a tree that is endemic to Australia.
-It has smooth white or cream-coloured bark, lance-shaped or curved adult leaves, flower buds in groups of seven or nine, white flowers and hemispherical fruit with the valves extending beyond the rim.
-A familiar and iconic tree, it is seen along many watercourses across inland Australia, providing shade in the extreme temperatures of central Australia.
+Eucalyptus camaldulensis, commonly known as river red gum, is a flowering plant in the family Myrtaceae, and is endemic to Australia.
+It is a tree with smooth white or cream-coloured bark, lance-shaped or curved adult leaves, flower buds in groups of seven or nine, white flowers and hemispherical fruit with the valves extending beyond the rim.
+A familiar and iconic tree, it is seen along many watercourses across inland Australia, providing shade in the extreme temperatures of central Australia and elsewhere.

 Description

 Eucalyptus camaldulensis is a tree that typically grows to a height of 20 m but sometimes to 45 m and often does not develop a lignotuber.
 The bark is smooth white or cream-coloured with patches of yellow, pink or brown.
 There are often loose, rough slabs of bark near the base.
 The juvenile leaves are lance-shaped, 80-180 mm long and 13-25 mm wide.
 Adult leaves are lance-shaped to curved, the same dull green or greyish green colour on both sides, 50-300 mm long and 7-32 mm wide on a petiole 8-33 mm long.
 The flower buds are arranged in groups of seven, nine or sometimes eleven, in leaf axils on a peduncle 5-28 mm long, the individual flowers on pedicels 2-10 mm long.
 Mature buds are oval to more or less spherical, green to creamy yellow, 6-9 mm long and 4-6 mm wide with a prominently beaked operculum 3-7 mm long.
 Flowering mainly occurs in summer and the flowers are white.
 The fruit is a woody, hemispherical capsule 2-5 mm long and 4-10 mm wide on a pedicel 3-12 mm long with the valves raised above the rim.
+The plant's flowers bloom for a long time throughout the year.

 The limbs of river red gums, sometimes whole trees, often fall without warning so that camping or picnicking near them is dangerous, especially if a tree has dead limbs or the tree is under stress.